feO2x/Light.GuardClauses/README.md

 ## I want to extend Light.GuardClauses

-If you want to write your own assertion method that throws an exception, you should follow these recommendations (which of course can be ignored when you only want to use them in your own solution):
+If you want to write your own assertion method throwing an exception, you should follow these recommendations (which of course can be ignored when you only want to use them in your own solution):
 * Create an extension method that should return the value that it is checking, i.e. the `this` parameter type should also be the return type to provide a fluent API.
 * Apart from the parameters you need, add the three optional parameters **parameterName**, **message**, and **exception**.
 They should behave as mentioned above in the [Customizing messages and exceptions](https://github.com/feO2x/Light.GuardClauses#customizing-messages-and-exceptions) section.
 * Using the Null-Coalescing-Operator (??) is recommended to check if the optional parameters are specified.